Why Bhangarh Gets So Quiet in the Evening

 Bhangarh’s location near the Sariska landscape adds another layer.

 As evening deepens, wildlife movement becomes more relevant.
-Animals are more active in lower-light conditions, and in an environment where people are no longer present, the balance shifts further toward natural activity.
+Some animals become more active in lower-light conditions, and in an environment where people are no longer present, the balance shifts further toward natural activity.

 That doesn’t mean the fort becomes some dramatic animal corridor in front of visitors.